neilvarshney/Password-Manager/README.md

 - Backend automatically extracts username from JWT tokens
 - Frontend stores JWT token in localStorage for session persistence

-## Contributing

-This is a personal learning project demonstrating advanced security practices.
-For production use, consider implementing the security improvements listed above and conducting thorough security audits.

-## License

-This project is for educational purposes.
-Please ensure compliance with relevant security and privacy regulations before using in production environments.

 ## Support

-For questions or issues related to this project, please review the security considerations and ensure proper implementation of all recommended improvements before deployment.
+For questions or issues related to this project, please review the security considerations and/or contact me.